How young boys become men: This novel takes an uncompromising look at urban Indian families

-By the time nitin Malik entered school, the news had spread.
+By the time Nitin Malik entered school, the news had spread.
 The chorus of whispers steadily became louder.
 “Chakkar,” repeated the boys as they stood under the neem tree, at the paanwala, near the broken parapet of the school gate.
 The word spliced the air as it rode on young excited tongues.
 It hopped.
-It ran. bubbled with the tea leaves at the local tea stand, swirled with the grey rings exhaled from Red & White packets.
+It ran.
+It bubbled with the tea leaves at the local tea stand, swirled with the grey rings exhaled from Red & White packets.

-The frantic pace of preparation for the final board exams at the Government boys Senior Secondary School, Kadipur paused. even the boys of the science stream forgot restraint.
+The frantic pace of preparation for the final board exams at the Government Boys Senior Secondary School, Kadipur paused.
+Even the boys of the science stream forgot restraint.
 That day the groups outside the school gate slowly buzzed to life again and grew in size, drawing strength from the juicy flower that had come their way, breaking the monotony of their sober daily schedules.

 Malik’s father was having an affair.

 Malik stood with his friends Saurabh and Tokas in a shaky show of brotherly support in the school corridor, his legs crossed in casual denial.
 Their heads were held unusually high; their bodies posed to look relaxed.
 They chatted loudly, perhaps a notch higher than usual.
-They held ground, hoping Malik would come up with a quick plan to salvage the situation. hoping Malik would stop looking so miserable. he was the fearless Jat of the group.
+They held ground, hoping Malik would come up with a quick plan to salvage the situation.
+Hoping Malik would stop looking so miserable.
+He was the fearless Jat of the group.
 Their group of three only got respect because of Malik and his ways.

-That is when PapaCoolneeraj howled, “Malik, oye, when can we meet Aunty?”
+That is when PapaCoolNeeraj howled, “Malik, oye, when can we meet Aunty?”

-Heads turned. everyone stared at Malik, expecting a brawl or at least a befitting answer, but instead Nitin Malik started crying.
-Not softly but an uncontrolled bawling that led the boys near the neem tree, the chai wala, the school gate and the paanwala to burst out in whistles and loud cheers. now everyone was certain that Malik’s father was having an affair.
+Heads turned.
+Everyone stared at Malik, expecting a brawl or at least a befitting answer, but instead Nitin Malik started crying.
+Not softly but an uncontrolled bawling that led the boys near the neem tree, the chai wala, the school gate and the paanwala to burst out in whistles and loud cheers.
+Now everyone was certain that Malik’s father was having an affair.

 That morning, Malik, Tokas and Saurabh bunked school and walked to their adda, banta Point.
 The other two waited for Malik to say something.
-The new crop of hair that formed a patchy beard on his face and chin was still visibly moist from the crying. his lips were pursed together as he marched in silence, eyes cast down, avoiding Tokas and Saurabh.
+The new crop of hair that formed a patchy beard on his face and chin was still visibly moist from the crying.
+His lips were pursed together as he marched in silence, eyes cast down, avoiding Tokas and Saurabh.

 This silence between them was new.
 Saurabh and Tokas had never seen Malik in this state before.
 As they walked, they stole glances at him and with every glance their panic increased.
 Saurabh wondered if he should keep his arm on Malik’s shoulder like he did sometimes but quickly decided against it.
 Tokas considered the few new jokes he knew but they were all about girls or sex and so he stayed quiet.